Kermamrek/mvslistmode/readme.md

 ## Optional Files

 1. The [Shader module](https://github.com/keilmillerjr/shader-module) is **v1.0.0 RECOMMENDED**.
 Shader module is required if you intend to use crt shaders within the layout.
 2. The [Leap plugin](https://github.com/keilmillerjr/leap-plugin) is **OPTIONAL**.
 Leap plugin helps to leap over empty filters.
-Whacky things happen if you have a favorites filter and no roms selected as a favorite!
+Wacky things happen if you have a favorites filter and no roms selected as a favorite!
 3. The [FadeToGame plugin](https://github.com/keilmillerjr/fadetogame-plugin) is **OPTIONAL**.
 FadeToGame will fade the screen when transitioning to and from a game.
 Be sure to set "To Game Run Time" to at least *1620 milliseconds* if using Navigation Audio in mvscomplete.
 4. The [Randtro intro](https://github.com/keilmillerjr/randtro-intro) is **OPTIONAL**.
 Select specific or random videos to use as an intro.